-When complete, the five new Amazon renewable energy projects totalling 615 MW of installed capacity will supply approximately 1.2 million MWh of additional renewable energy to the company’s fulfilment network and Amazon Web Services (AWS) data centres.
+When complete, the five new Amazon renewable energy projects totalling 615 MW of installed capacity will supply approximately 1.2 million MWh of additional renewable energy to the company's fulfilment network and Amazon Web Services (AWS) data centers.

 To date, Amazon has announced 31 utility-scale wind and solar renewable energy projects and 60 solar rooftops on fulfilment centres and sort centres globally.

 Together, these projects total over 2,900 MW of capacity, delivering more than 7.6 million MWh of renewable energy annually, enough to power 680,000 U.S. homes.

 “As a signatory to The Climate Pledge, we're committed to meeting the goals of the Paris Agreement 10 years early and reaching net-zero carbon across Amazon by 2040,” says Amazon sustainability vice president Kara Hurst.